 The whole topic of car hire insurance is almost mind-blowing – and whereas I still maintain that Avis is pretty decent, there is always the issue of the ‘extras’ and the ‘excess’ and it just drives me crazy.

-We have been the proud owners of excess insurance now for a year (just renewed for a second) and it is the best £52 we have spent.
+We were proud owners of excess insurance now for a few years and it is the best £52 we have spent – and probably the most under the radar travel hack from this list.
 There are lots of policies around – some cover just Europe, others cover Worldwide and I recommend Direct Car Hire Excess Insurance by AIG.

 If something ‘happens’ to your hired car, you will pay the car hire company but then file a claim with the insurance company.

 On 2 different recent trips with friends (one to Portugal and one to Italy) we were booking cars and I suggested Avis Preferred and the Excess Insurance to save us time – guess what happened?
 None of them got it and a) we were done in 15 mins getting the car and had to wait a good 45 minutes for them and b) sadly, one couple had damage to the under part of their car (you can tell I am really good at ‘speaking car’) caused by the hotel valet and the other had a problem with the windscreen.
 Moral of the story: 750 Euros excess each, which could have been preventable.
 I did suggest to both during the trip planning stages of our trips, but was ignored.
 I did not say ‘I told you so’, but I did want to.

 American Express Platinum gives you this cover free of charge.

 4. Pre-book transfers

 If hiring a car isn’t ideal (if you are going to a city or if you just don’t fancy driving), don’t just bank on getting a taxi at the airport.
 You and 200 of your closest friends with luggage trolleys, children and the lot will be queuing for one.

 One of my favourite travel hacks is pre-booking a transfer and Blacklane is pretty good and has great cars.